zzzzzssyy/ECON3916-33674-Statistical-Machine-Learning-Final-Project/README.md

 > The features contain almost **no predictive information** about watch time.

-This is highly unusual for real-world behavioral data and suggests that the dataset may be **synthetically generated**, where the target variable is effectively independent of the features.
+This suggests that the dataset may be **synthetically generated**, where the target variable is largely independent of the features.

 ---